LambdaAlpha/airlang_rs/lib/README.md

 # The Air Programming Language

 The [Air](https://github.com/LambdaAlpha/airlang) programming language is carefully designed to solve programming problems once and for all.
-It is a delightful surprise for programming language enthusiasts.

 ## Goals